briancecile/tensorflow/README.md

   1. Hit the Windows key, type gpedit.msc and press Enter.
   2. Navigate to Local Computer Policy > Computer Configuration > Administrative Templates > System > Filesystem.
   3. Double click the Enable NTFS long paths option and enable it.
-5. Install Python 3 for Windows, select pip as an optional feature.
+5. Install Python 3 for Windows, select pip as an optional feature during install.
+6. open a command prompt and run: ```pip3 install -U pip virtualenv```